 Simple answer?
 No, I don’t know.
 What I do know is that this recipe definitely did not make us tipsy, drunk or even feeling that way in the slightest.

 It could very well be that the longer you leave the beer to ferment the bigger the chances are that it may turn alcoholic.
-I am talking 5 plus days longer.
+I am talking 5 plus days and longer.

 Non-Alcoholic is just fine for us, and it is a delicious, refreshing drink which I will now continue to make.